AlgoWiki/gitit/README.markdown

     the default page type will be used.

 categories
-:   A space or comma separated list of categories to which the page belongs.
+:   A comma separated list of categories to which the page belongs.

 toc
 :   Overrides default setting for table-of-contents in the configuration file.